radekd91/emoca/README.md

 ```bash
 bash install.sh
 ```
-If this ran without any errors (especially for CUDA, PyTorch and PyTorch3D), you can skip the long version.
+If this ran without any errors, you now have a functioning conda environment with all the necessary packages to [run the demos](#usage).
+If you had issues with the installation script, go through the [long version](#long-version) of the installation and see what went wrong.
+Certain packages (especially for CUDA, PyTorch and PyTorch3D) may cause issues for some users.

 ### Long version